 Wayne Hennessy’s salute

-Crystal Palace’s Wayne Hennessy found himself in hot water in 2019, the goalkeeper pictured making an offensive gesture which resembled a Nazi salute.
+Crystal Palace’s Wayne Hennessy found himself in hot water in 2019, when the goalkeeper was pictured making an offensive gesture that resembled a Nazi salute.
 What made the situation all the more alarming was that the picture came to light after being posted on Instagram by Hennessy’s Palace teammate, Max Meyer, who happens to be German.

 Hennessy, of course, pleaded ignorance and conveniently said he had no idea what a Nazi salute even was, suggesting the snap was an ill-timed moment as he ‘waved and shouted at the person taking the picture to get on with it’.